 Hazardous Waste Removal

 If you or your department has any hazardous waste that needs to be removed or disposed of, please contact our office as soon as possible.
-Please do not wait until the container is full, we request to be contact before the container is completely full - preferably around the 3/4's full mark.
+Please do not wait until the container is full.
+We request to be contacted before the container is completely full - preferably around the 3/4's full mark.

 Either call (229) 293-6171 and request a pick up or enter a work order through our work order form.
 Be sure to include the room number of where the waste is located, the type of waste being picked, and a good time for us to pick the waste up.